microbio-hackathon-2024/bacterial-genomics-handbook/_questions/06-computation-requirements.md

 ![]({{site.baseurl}}/assets/images/06-computational-requirements.svg)

-Computational requirements are always varying based on a number of parameters, such as the number of samples pr the choice of methods.
+Computational requirements are always varying based on a number of parameters, such as the number of samples or the choice of methods.
 This problem can be approached from both ends: you may want to determine the computational requirements for an existing analysis you want to run, or you may be trying to design an analysis that can support certain